gaminax/computing/docs/formatting/asciidoc/2019-11-26-AsciiDoc-Paragraphs.md

 Putting a literal header line before the paragraph

 ....
-Surrounding the paragraph with lines of four dots.
+Surrounding the paragraph(s) with lines of four dots '....'.
 ....</pre>
 </div>
 </div>